rawerner/hacknashville/docs/user-stories.md

 ###Update Records
 <pre>As a mentor I want to update my profile with new information</pre>
-<pre>As a mentor I would like my profile info synced with linkedIn</pre>
 <pre>As a mentor I would like to be able to deactivate my account if I need to step away from mentoring</pre>